83(b) Election - What to File and When?

 Filing an 83(b) election isn’t that complicated, but it does have to be done in a timely manner, within 30 days of receiving your stock grant.
 So here are the steps you need to follow to complete the form.
 Below you’ll find information on how you actually need to file your election.
 It’s always a good idea to consult with your personal tax advisor or CPA; use this information and form at your own risk.

-1. Start by downloading this IRS Section 83(b) Election Form.
+1. We used to say that you should start by downloading this IRS Section 83(b) Election Form.
+However, now that the IRS has published their own form, we suggest that you use that here: Get Form 15620 from the IRS’s website here.
 You’re going to need some information to fill out the form, including the fair market value of the shares you’re receiving and the total amount of income that will be added to your gross income.
 There’s also a sample cover letter for you to include when you mail in your form.

 2. Header: Insert your name, address, and date at the top of your form.
 Address the form to the IRS Service Center where you file your taxes.
 Note that these addresses were correct in early 2024; check the IRS’ website to make sure you have the most recent address, and confirm with your personal tax CPA.